Early closure Friday 1 December

 When a Coroner receives notification that a body is lying within their Coroner area, they will carry out inquiries and investigations as appropriate.
 Coroners have power to have a body taken to the mortuary and to retain the body for so long as is required to carry out investigations.
 This can include authorising a post-mortem examination in order to find out what was the medical cause of death.

 Inquest hearings are held at the Coroner’s Court.
-In Cheshire, the main Coroner’s Court is located in Warrington at the Coroner’s Office.
-Inquests are also held in St James Business Centre, which is also located in Warrington.
+In Cheshire, the main Coroner’s Court is located at Museum Street, Warrington, WA1 1JX.

-Inquest openings, adjournments, written inquests and open and close Inquest hearings, from 9am on Wednesday 6 December 2023 at Cheshire Coroners Court, St James Business Centre, Wilderspool Causeway, Warrington, WA4 6PS:
+Inquest openings, adjournments, written inquests, and open and close Inquest hearings, from 9am on Wednesday 11 December 2024 at Cheshire Coroners Court, Museum Street, Warrington, WA1 1JX:

 Coroners